Azure/azure-sdk-for-java/sdk/eventgrid/azure-messaging-eventgrid/migration-guide.md

 #### Instantiating clients

 In 1.x, the `EventGridClient` was instantiated via the `EventGridClientImpl` constructor.
-The client contained both sync and async methods.
+The client contains both sync and async methods.
+It doesn't have the `endpoint` while the publish methods like `publishEvents` accepts `topicHostname`.
-The client can send only `EventGridEvent` to an EventGrid topic or domain.
+It can send only `EventGridEvent` to an EventGrid topic or domain.
 ```java
 String endpoint = "<endpont of your event grid topic/domain that accepts EventGridEvent schema>";
 TopicCredentials topicCredentials = new TopicCredentials(key);